vinrippled/VirtuGain/README.md

-WebApp that can recognize/classify different exercises using computer vision and machine learning (MERN Stack)
+VirtuGain Web Application
+The project is an exercise activity recognition virtual trainer for an exercise management system that can indicate whether the exercises are correct or incorrect.
+Pose Estimation model is used to track the user's body movements and utilized deep learning to automatically detect the type of exercise being performed.